-SECTION 1 Introduction 66 Section 1.1 Section 1.2 This chapter describes your coverage for Part D drugs SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 67 Section 2.1 Section 2.2 Section 2.3 Section 2.4 Section 2.5 To have your prescription covered, use a network pharmacy Finding network pharmacies Using the plan's mail-order services How can you get a long-term supply of drugs?
-When can you use a pharmacy that is not in the plan's network? .
-67 .
-68 .
-69 SECTION 3 Your drugs need to be on the plan's "Drug List" 70 Section 3.1 Section 3.2 Section 3.3 The "Drug List" tells which Part D drugs are covered.
-There are five "cost-sharing tiers" for drugs on the Drug List.
-How can you find out if a specific drug is on the Drug List? .
-70 .
-70 SECTION 4 There are restrictions on coverage for some drugs 71 Section 4.1 Section 4.2 Section 4.3 Why do some drugs have restrictions?
-71 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-72 Section 5.1 Section 5.2 Section 5.3 There are things you can do if your drug is not covered in the way you'd like it to be covered What can you do if your drug is not on the Drug List or if the drug is restricted in some way? .
-What can you do if your drug is in a cost-sharing tier you think is too high? .
-73 SECTION 6 What if your coverage changes for one of your drugs?
-75 Section 6.1 Section 6.2 The Drug List can change during the year SECTION 7 What types of drugs are not covered by the plan?
-77 Section 7.1 Types of drugs we do not cover .
-77 SECTION 8 Show your plan membership card when you fill a prescription 77 Section 8.1 Section 8.2 Show your membership card SECTION 9 Part D drug coverage in special situations 78 Section 9.1 Section 9.2 Section 9.3 Section 9.4 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan? .
-What if you're a resident in a long-term care (LTC) facility? .
-78 79 SECTION 10 Programs on drug safety and managing medications 79 Section 10.1 Section 10.2 Section 10.3 Programs to help members use drugs safely .
-80
+SECTION 1 Introduction Section 1.1 Section 1.2 This chapter describes your coverage for Part D drugs.66Basic rules for the plan's Part D drug coverage.66 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service Section 2.1 Section 2.2 Section 2.3 Section 2.4 Section 2.5 To have your prescription covered, use a network pharmacy67Finding network pharmacies67Using the plan's mail-order services68How can you get a long-term supply of drugs?69When can you use a pharmacy that is not in the plan's network?69 SECTION 3 Your drugs need to be on the plan's "Drug List" Section 3.1 Section 3.2 Section 3.3 The "Drug List" tells which Part D drugs are covered70There are five "cost-sharing tiers" for drugs on the Drug List70How can you find out if a specific drug is on the Drug List?71 SECTION 4 There are restrictions on coverage for some drugs71 Section 4.1 Section 4.2 Section 4.3 Why do some drugs have restrictions?.71What kinds of restrictions?.71Do any of these restrictions apply to your drugs?.72 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+Section 5.1 Section 5.2 Section 5.3 There are things you can do if your drug is not covered in the way you'd like it to be covered 72 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+73 What can you do if your drug is in a cost-sharing tier you think is too high?
+SECTION 6 What if your coverage changes for one of your drugs?
+75 Section 6.1 Section 6.2 The Drug List can change during the year 75 What happens if coverage changes for a drug you are taking?
+75 SECTION 7 What types of drugs are not covered by the plan?
+Section 7.1 Types of drugs we do not cover SECTION 8 Filling a Prescription Section 8.1 Section 8.2 Show your membership card 77 What if you don't have your membership card with you?
+78 SECTION 9 Part D drug coverage in special situations78 Section 9.1 Section 9.2 Section 9.3 Section 9.4 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?78What if you're a resident in a long-term care (LTC) facility?78What if you're also getting drug coverage from an employer or retiree group plan?79What if you're in Medicare-certified hospice?79 SECTION 10 Programs on drug safety and managing medications79 Section 10.1 Section 10.2 Section 10.3 Programs to help members use drugs safely